beingnivesh8/3project/README.md

 import os, import json, import git, import pandas as pd, import plotly.express as px, import streamlit as st, from streamlit_option_menu import option_menu, import time, import mysql.connector and from sqlalchemy import create_engine.

-DATA SOURCE:
-The data utilized in this project predominantly consists of openly available datasets sourced from PhonePe - https://github.com/PhonePe/pulse

 WORK FLOW:
 The step by step procedures are shown below;